B'nai Brith Canada: Other

 In 2023, B'nai Brith launched a defamation lawsuit against David Mivasair, a rabbi who is a pro-Palestinian activist, for, among other things, describing B'nai Brith as an "anti-Palestinian hate group."
 B'nai Brith later withdrew its legal action.

 Initiatives

 Publications

 B'nai Brith Canada owned and operated the weekly Jewish Tribune as a subsidiary publication.
 The newspaper claimed a circulation of over 62,000 copies a week which would make it the largest Jewish publication in Canada.
 Publication was suspended in early 2015.

+Annual antisemitism audit

+Since 1982, B'nai Brith Canada has published an annual audit of antisemitism in Canada.
+Its 2024 annual report said that "antisemitism reaches record levels", having identified 6,219 hate incidents targeted against Jews during the year, the highest number of such incidents since the organization started their audit, an increase of 7.9% from the previous year and more than doubling since 2022.
+The 2025 audit showed 6,900 incidents of Jew hatred, an increase of 9.4% from the previous report and the third consecutive year in which the audit showed record levels of antisemitism.

 Hezbollah terror designation

 On November 29, 2002, B'nai Brith Canada sued the Canadian government for "failing to crack down on the fundraising efforts of Hezbollah", by not adding Hezbollah's charity wing to the list of banned terrorist organizations; the paramilitary wing of Hezbollah, the Jihad Council, was already listed, but not its political wing.
 About a week later, the Canadian government made the decision to designate all of Hezbollah as a terrorist organization.